Community Supported Agriculture

 Community Supported Agriculture (CSA) is a mutual commitment between a farm and a community of supporters that provides a direct link between the production and consumption of food.
 Our CSA also supports our work to provide meaningful jobs to people with developmental disabilities, and nurture a healthy community.
 In exchange, we provide organically grown vegetables, herbs and flowers as part of a weekly, on-farm experience.

 Curious if our CSA is right for you?
-Explore the resources provided below.
-Especially helpful is the 2024 Member Handbook.
+Explore the resources below.
+Especially helpful is the 2025 Member Handbook.

 How it Works